-At the Saint Patrick’s Day parade held every March 17 on Fifth Avenue in Manhattan, it is common to see Bretons flying their black and white flag, which is in fact inspired by the Star-Spangled Banner of the United States.
+At the Saint Patrick’s Day parade held every March 17 on Fifth Avenue in Manhattan, it is common to see Bretons flying their black and white flag, which is reminiscent of the Star-Spangled Banner of the United States.

 The French and American flags share the same colors, but the Stars and Stripes actually have more in common with the flag representing the French region of Brittany.
 Adopted in 1777, the U.S. standard was born of the independence granted to the 13 American colonies, symbolized by the 13 horizontal stripes.
 The number of stars then increased over time.
 Since July 4, 1960, the flag has displayed 50 stars in reference to the 50 states.